openstack-archive/gertty/doc/source/configuration.rst

     **value**
       The value for this approval.

+  **message**
+    Optional, it can be used to include a message during the review.

   **submit**
     Set this to `true` to instruct Gerrit to submit the change when this reviewkey is activated.

-The following example includes a reviewkey that clears all labels, as well as one that leaves a +1 "Code-Review" approval.
+The following example includes a reviewkey that clears all labels, one that leaves a +1 "Code-Review" approval and another one that leaves 'recheck' on a review.

 .. code-block: yaml